LONG TERM TURTLE SURVEY IN THE JUNGLE

 Participants must agree to all terms and conditions of booking before registering for this program.
 This program is coordinated by the Belize Foundation for Research & Environmental Education (BFREE).

-Participation in the 2022 Turtle Survey at BFREE is $1,450 per person.
-These covered costs per person include accommodations, meals, and guided tours of BFREE.
-Program Fees Do Not include the following: international airfare to BZE, roundtrip domestic airfare with Maya Island Air to Savannah (INB), soft drinks and beers, COVID-19 Tests required for arrival or departure, gratuities/souvenirs – at your discretion.
+Participation in the 2024 Turtle Survey at BFREE is $1,750 per person.
+These covered costs per person include accommodations, meals (while at BFREE), guided tours of BFREE and transportation to Placencia.
+Program Fees Do Not include the following: international airfare to BZE, roundtrip domestic airfare with Maya Island Air to Savannah (INB), meals in Placencia, soft drinks and beers, or travel insurance, gratuities/souvenirs – at your discretion.

 Deposit and Final Payment.

-The $500 deposit is due for all participants by March 11, 2022.
-Final payment for Participants in Group One is due by May 1, 2022, and for Group two, by May 13, 2022.
-Payments should be made at www.givebutter.com/turtletour
+The $500 deposit is due for all participants by April 1, 2024.
+Final payment for Participants is due by June 7, 2024.
+Payments should be made at www.givebutter.com/turtle2024